JorjaFox/library/content/posts/news/2001/us-weekly.md

 As a tribute to the fictional crime victims, the cast came up with a rating system [...]
 The all time winner [...] was Jody Lynn Wilson, a stunt actor from last season who was covered with live bugs and didn't move for at least two hours.
 It's a notion that still makes Fox a little squeamish.
 "I'm the wimp of the cast," she admits.
 "But I'm getting getter.
 Last year, I couldn't red the scripts before I went to bed.
 I couldn't eat anything and watch the show at the same time.
 Now when I see something [gross] is coming up, I'm like, &#8216;Yeah, cool.'"

 It's now late afternoon.
 Outside the soundstage, Eads, Petersen and Dourdan assemble under golf umbrellas for a brief cigarette break.
-Fox, who might normally join the guys, stays inside becuase "my hair will frizz out in this weather."
+Fox, who might normally join the guys, stays inside because "my hair will frizz out in this weather."

 [...]